-As of the 31st of December 2019 the organisation had registered the 78 residential services it operates in 76 designated centres.
+As of the 31st of December 2020 the organisation had 77 registered centres.

 Health and Safety: St. Michael's House is committed to ensuring the health and safety of service users, their families, staff and members of the public.
 The organisation takes account of legislative obligations under the Safety, Health and Welfare at Work Act 2005; General Applications Regulations 2007 and all associated legislation; the organisation's Safety Statement describes the management system and details of its structure and how it is resourced.
 In addition it provides a framework for the development of site-specific safety arrangements in all centres.
 The organisation's Safety Statement details the responsibilities that staff at all levels have in relation to safety matters.
 In addition, Safety Representatives form an active part of the organisation's consultation arrangements, bringing employee representations on staff health and safety matters through the forum of the Safety Committee.
 The organisation's Annual Health and Safety Audit Programme monitors compliance with safety standards across the organisation.
 The Health and Safety Manager makes an annual report to the Quality and Safety Committee on the Health and Safety Programme for St. Michael's House.
 This report is provided to the Board as an addendum to the Quality and Safety Report.